 Our desire is to make a TEDS education accessible to everyone—while maintaining our commitment of face-to-face community building.
 We are continually working to create delivery options that address the needs of students unable to enroll in regular semester-length daytime courses.

 TEDS offers a number of flexible delivery formats that conveniently help you complete your degree.
-For example, you can attend any of our church-based seminary extension sites to complete a Master of Arts (Theological Studies) or the Certificate in Christian Studies without having to relocate to Trinity’s Deerfield campus.
-Other options include Trinity Online courses, Campus Modular Courses, occasional courses and Wrap-Around Intensive Courses.
+For example, you can take any of our courses online, or attend a church-based seminary extension site to complete a Master of Arts (Theological Studies) or the Certificate in Christian Studies without having to relocate to Trinity’s Deerfield campus.
+Other options include Trinity campus modular courses, occasional courses and wrap-around intensive courses.

-Church-based extension sites in: Columbus, OH; Hudson, OH; Milwaukee, WI and Broward, FL hold weekend and evening classes.
+Church-based extension sites in Columbus, OH; Hudson, OH; Milwaukee, WI and Broward, North Lauderdale, FL hold weekend and evening classes.
 Classes at these sites generally meet for three to five weekends per semester and enable you to complete all the necessary course work towards earning an MA (Theological Studies) or a Certificate in Christian Ministries.
 Many of these sites also offer summer intensive classes.
-For more information, click the link below, contact site coordinators or call the main Extension Office at 800-588-7705 or 847-317-6550 for current information.
+For more information, click the link below, contact site coordinators or call the main Extension Office at 800.588.7705 or 847.317.6550 for current information.

 Online Courses may be completed from anywhere in the world that has internet access.
 Courses require weekly internet sessions to watch video lectures, interact with students and faculty in discussion forums, and work on group assignments.
-Visit our Online site for more information.
+Visit our online site for more information.
+Just click on the link below.

 TEDS offers Certificate programs as a way to enhance your current ministry or to prepare you for where you’re going in your career or education.
 It’s a great first step to take if you’re trying to decide whether to enroll in a degree program while earning advanced certification at the same time.
 Many of our Certificate programs don’t even require a bachelor’s degree to get started if you have extensive life experience in a particular area of ministry or teaching.
 The Certificate in Christian Studies is a Certificate program offered through our extension sites as well, adding another layer of convenience.
 Higher education tracks are also available for post graduate or post doctoral studies.